GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/kanboard.rst

     service = kanboard
     kanboard.url = https://kanboard.example.org
     kanboard.username = ralph
-    kanboard.password = OMG_LULZ
+    kanboard.password = my_api_token

 The above example is the minimum required to import issues from Kanboard.
+It is recommended to use a personal API token instead of a password, which can be created on the Kanboard settings page.
 You can also feel free to use any of the configuration options described in `Service Features`_ below.

 Service Features
 ----------------